The key aim when it comes to sugar and oral health is to reduce the amount and frequency of consuming food and drinks that contain free sugars.

 • sugary soft drinks • sweets and chocolate confectionery • cakes and biscuits • buns, pastries, fruit pies • puddings • table sugar • sugary breakfast cereals • jams, preserves, honey • ice cream and sorbets • fruit juices and smoothies • milk-based beverages with added sugar • sugar-containing alcoholic drinks • dried fruits • syrups and sweet sauces

-Honey, fruit smoothies, fresh fruit juice and fried fruit all contain decay causing sugars.
+Honey, fruit smoothies, fresh fruit juice and dried fruit all contain decay causing sugars.
 Because dried fruit can stick to the teeth, it is better to eat this as part of a meal rather than a between-meal snack.
 Learn more about the work our friend and colleague Jo Dawson’s is doing to raise awareness of dried fruit at her website Awesome Oral Health.

 When it comes to fruit, fresh fruit is best.
 Fruit canned in juice is better than fruit in sugary syrup.

-Fruit contains natural sugars, a mix of sucrose, fructose and glucose.
+Whole fruit contains natural sugars, a mix of sucrose, fructose and glucose.
 These sugars, unlike free sugars, are naturally occurring in fruit, rather than being added.
-Fructose is only harmful in excess amounts, and not when it comes from fruit.
-It would be incredibly difficult to eat excessive amounts of fructose by eating whole fruits.

 Remember – fizzy drinks, soft drinks, juice drinks and squashes sweetened with sugar have no place in a child’s daily diet.